ArcBlock/ocap-javascript-sdk/packages/analytics-js/README.md

 [![made with lass](https://img.shields.io/badge/made_with-lass-95CC28.svg)](https://lass.js.org)
 [![license](https://img.shields.io/github/license/ArcBlock/arc-javascript-sdk.svg)](LICENSE)

-> Utilities and helpers shared across ArcBlock Javascript SDK
+> Analytics Javascript SDK for ArcBlock for both Node.js and Browser

+> If you are using this SDK in browser environment, [babel-polyfill](https://babeljs.io/docs/en/babel-polyfill) is required.

 ## Table of Contents